Dear senators: Don't bankrupt our country

 I also opposed the bipartisan deal in 2012 to make permanent most of the Bush-era "temporary" tax cuts, for the same reason.
 My Democratic friends took exception with me both times.
 I told them that the country's future comes before the party.

 Sadly, the ratio of debt to gross domestic product has roughly doubled since the end of fiscal 2008, from around 39% to 77%.
 A remarkable 39% of the federal debt at the end of fiscal year 2016 was in foreign ownership.
 The non-partisan Congressional Budget Office (CBO) has demonstrated that our fiscal trajectory remains unsustainable even before the newly proposed tax cuts.
-It says we will likely reach a debt-to-GDP ratio of 89% by 2027 and 150% t by 2047.
+It says we will likely reach a debt-to-GDP ratio of 89% by 2027 and 150% by 2047.

 This CBO projection is actually too optimistic.
 It assumes modest interest rates for decades and no major new outlays for the military or for coping with climate change, and no meaningful increases in federal spending on science, technology, education, labor, infrastructure, low-income families, children in poverty and other pressing needs.
 It assumes no major stumbles in the economy, such as occurred in 2008.